otterthecat/passenger-seat/README.md

 ```
 This will configure the PhusionPassenger object (if exists) and return the string of "passenger" to be used when you pass a port to your app.

-If the PhusionPassenger object does not exist, it will by default return the port number of "1337".
+If the PhusionPassenger object does not exist, it will first try to return the value of process.env.PORT (if set), otherwise it will use the default - which is '1337'.

 To set your own default port number, you can simply pass it into the call like so: